 German parliamentarians make regular visits to Japan.
-By contrast, visits to Germany by Japanese politicians are limited by their strict obligation to attend sessions of Parliament.
+By contrast, visits to Germany by Japanese politicians are limited by their strict obligation to attend the relatively long sessions of Parliament.
 Nevertheless, there have recently been numerous high-level visits in both directions: Japan’s Foreign Minister Kishida travelled to Germany for bilateral talks with Federal Foreign Minister Steinmeier in September 2014 and to attend the G7 Foreign Ministers’ Meeting in 2015; Japanese Prime Minister Abe was in Germany in May 2016 for talks with Federal Chancellor Merkel in preparation for the G7 Summit in Japan; Federal Foreign Minister Steinmeier travelled to Tokyo in April 2014 and, after holding bilateral talks there, attended the 8th Non-Proliferation and Disarmament Initiative (NPDI) Ministerial Meeting in Hiroshima.
-During her visit to Japan on 9 and 10 March 2015, which focused on the preparations for the G7 summit and bilateral relations, Federal Chancellor Merkel met with the Japanese Emperor, Prime Minister Abe and opposition leader Okada and held talks with researchers, Japanese female executives and German company representatives, among others.
+During her bilateral visit to Japan on 9 and 10 March 2015 prior to the G7 Summit in Germany, Federal Chancellor Merkel met with the Japanese Emperor, Prime Minister Abe and opposition leader Okada and held talks with researchers, Japanese female executives and German company representatives, among others.
 In 2016, Federal Foreign Minister Steinmeier attended the G7 Foreign Ministers’ Meeting and Federal Chancellor Merkel the G7 Summit in Japan.
 In November 2016, Federal President Gauck visited Japan, meeting with the Japanese Emperor and Crown Prince Couple, Prime Minister Abe, opposition leader Renho and other politicians as well as researchers and German and Japanese company representatives.

 Bilateral forums and bodies

 The Japanese-German Center Berlin (JGCB) plays a special role in fostering relations between the two countries.
 The JGCB is engaged in a wide range of activities in the economic, scientific, academic, cultural and political spheres.
 It was set up in 1985 on the initiative of Japanese Prime Minister Yasuhiro Nakasone and Federal Chancellor Helmut Kohl and is co-funded by the Federal Government, the Berlin Senate and the Japanese government.
 The JGCB celebrated the 30th anniversary of its founding in 2015.

-Following four consecutive years of growth in trade between Germany and Japan, bilateral trade declined slightly (by 5.9 per cent) in 2013, to EUR 36.6 billion, from EUR 38.9 billion in 2012.
-In 2014, bilateral trade fell again slightly, by 2.1 per cent to EUR 36 billion.
+Following four consecutive years of steady growth in trade between Germany and Japan, bilateral trade declined slightly in 2014, to EUR 35.9 billion, from EUR 36.6 billion in 2013.
+In 2015, however, bilateral trade grew again, to EUR 37.2 billion.